openedx-unsupported/blockstore/decisions/0001-bundle-granularity.rst

 meaningful.
 You could borrow a single leaf block or container block from another Course, but Blockstore itself would only know that the link between the BundleVersions existed, not the specific items that were used.
-This problem is significantly lessened in the case of Content Libraries, since each problem has its own Bundle there.
+This problem is significantly lessened in the case of Content Libraries where each problem has its own Bundle (but many content libraries will have more than one problem).

 Another way to look at it is that Blockstore's tracking of reuse is for update notifications, dependency checking, and licensing enforcement.
 Finer